 Vilazodone may cause some teenagers and young adults to be agitated, irritable, or display other abnormal behaviors.
 It may also cause some people to have suicidal thoughts and tendencies or to become more depressed.
 Some people may have trouble sleeping, get upset easily, have a big increase in energy, or start to act reckless.
 If you or your caregiver notice any of these unwanted effects, tell your doctor right away.
 Let the doctor know if you or anyone in your family has bipolar disorder (manic-depressive) or has tried to commit suicide.

-vilazodone may increase your risk for bleeding problems.
-Make sure your doctor knows if you are also taking other medicines that thin the blood, such as aspirin, nonsteroidal antiinflammatory agents, also called NSAIDs (e.g., diclofenac, ibuprofen, naproxen, Advil®, Aleve®, Celebrex®, Voltaren®), or warfarin (Coumadin®, Jantoven®).
+Vilazodone may increase your risk for bleeding problems.
+Make sure your doctor knows if you are also taking other medicines that thin the blood, including aspirin, nonsteroidal antiinflammatory agents, also called NSAIDs (eg, diclofenac, ibuprofen, naproxen, Advil®, Aleve®, Celebrex®, Voltaren®), or warfarin (Coumadin®, Jantoven®).

 Do not suddenly stop taking vilazodone without checking first with your doctor.
 If you have been instructed to stop taking vilazodone, ask your doctor how to slowly decrease the dose.
-This will decrease your chance of having withdrawal symptoms such as dizziness, nausea, headaches, vomiting, increased sweating, irritability, nightmares, or prickling or tingling feelings.
+This will decrease your chance of having withdrawal symptoms, including dizziness, nausea, headaches, vomiting, increased sweating, irritability, nightmares, seizures, or prickling or tingling feelings.